j81blog/ADC-19781/README.md

 Import-Module ADC-19781
 ```

-There are three main functions:
+There are two main functions:
 - ADCFindIfHacked
-- ADCTestExploit
 - ADCCheckMitigation

 ### ADCFindIfHacked